 In June 2017, NCATS funded five institutions, in collaboration with the Center for the Advancement of Science in Space, to develop tissue chips to advance novel technologies to improve human health here on Earth.
 The initial two-year projects are part of a four-year collaboration to use tissue chip technology for translational research onboard the International Space Station U.S. National Laboratory.

-Click on the links below to learn more about the 2017 awarded projects:
+Learn more about the 2017 awarded projects:

 Children’s Hospital of Philadelphia